 Moving Cars – Different Options for Scrapping

-Since 2010, the average car weighs about 4,000 pounds (it was about 3,200 pounds back in 1987, that’s a 25% increase…hooray for more scrap!), and that 4,000 pounds would be worth a whopping $350 or so dollars in scrap (up and down of course, but let’s just go with $350).
-That $350 value is only based on the price of the scrap of the car, not the overall value of the parts, the catalytic converters, and other parts, but none of that matter unless you can move them easily.
+Since 2010, the average car weighs about 4,000 pounds (it was about 3,200 pounds back in 1987; that’s a 25% increase…hooray for more scrap!), and that 4,000 pounds would be worth a whopping $350 or so dollars in scrap (up and down of course, but let’s go with $350).
+That $350 value is only based on the price of the scrap of the car, not the overall value of the parts, the catalytic converters, and other parts, but none of that matters unless you can move them quickly.

-We have talked to a lot of scrappers who have different ideas from using tow trucks or even driving the car directly to the scrap yards themselves.
-So here are a few ideas on how to maximize the transportation costs of scrapping a car, truck, or any vehicle.
+We have talked to many scrappers with different ideas, from using tow trucks to driving the car directly to the scrap yards.
+So here are a few ideas on maximizing the transportation costs of scrapping a car, truck, or any vehicle.

-This is one of the easiest options due to the tools that are on the tow truck, namely the winch and pulling ability of the sliding body.
-Tow trucks are all over the place but unless you own one, they can be expensive to hire to just scrap a car.
-An average tow truck will cost about $100 within 10-20 miles, and often can me a hell of a lot more if in a major city or if the haul is much further mileage wise.
+This is one of the easiest options due to the tools on the tow truck, namely the winch and pulling ability of the sliding body.
+Tow trucks are all over the place, but unless you own one, they can be expensive to hire to scrap a car.
+An average tow truck will cost about $100 within 10-20 miles, and often a hell of a lot more if in a major city or if the haul is much further mileage-wise.

-If you are one of those guys or girls that own a tow truck, this can make your scrapping life much easier because you can absorb part of that towing cost of hiring someone and just do it yourself.
+If you are one of those guys or girls who owns a tow truck, this can make your scrapping life much easier because you can absorb part of the towing cost of hiring someone and just do it yourself.

-You have to think that the towing company or the individual who owns that tow truck has to be able to cover wear and tear, fuel costs, as well as profit and $100-200 is not a far cry from what it should or will cost you when getting that car towed.
+You have to think that the towing company or the individual who owns that tow truck has to be able to cover wear and tear, fuel costs, and profit, and $100-200 is not a far cry from what it should or will cost you when getting that car towed.

 Drive It In

-We have heard many stories about people picking up vehicles that are still running and they drive them right into the scrap yard themselves.
-One of the problems with that is whether or not the cars are registered.
+We have heard many stories about people picking up still-running vehicles and driving them right into the scrap yard themselves.
+One problem with that is whether or not the cars are registered.
 We know that many of you may take the chance and drive it yourself, but we never like the idea of doing something that could get you in trouble (and that would hurt the value of that sweet scrap car after you pay the toll!!!).

 Buy A Car Trailer

-There are used car trailers out there that you can put an entire car onto it for about $1500-2000, or you can buy a new one for $2500+ depending on the GVWR (Gross Vehicle Weight Rating).
+There are used car trailers out there that can hold an entire car for about $1500-2000, or you can buy a new one for $2500+, depending on the GVWR (Gross Vehicle Weight Rating).

-You could even get a winch on there to make life easier for you when scrapping.
-While buying a trailer may not be the best option, it is a great tool to have especially if you plan on doing a lot of scrap cars or trucks!
+You could even get a winch there to make your life easier when scrapping.
+While buying a trailer may not be the best option, it is a great tool, especially if you plan on doing a lot of scrap cars or trucks!

 Partnering w/Scrap Yards

-Some scrap yards offer towing services and will not charge as much for the towing of the car or truck because they will be able to make money on the scrap.
-These scrap yards will most likely want to take some amount of money off for the tow, but we have heard that it is sometimes half as much as it would be to hire a normal tow truck.
+Some scrap yards offer towing services and will not charge as much for towing a car or truck because they will be able to make money on the scrap.
+These scrap yards will likely want to take some money off for the tow, but we have heard that it is sometimes half as much as hiring a typical tow truck would be.

 Some scrap yards will even waive the towing fee within 10-15 miles, especially if that scrap yard is also an auto wrecker.
 You have to figure that they would want to have more parts and vehicles on hand for people to buy parts off of, and this would be a great option to find and partner up with.

-Scrapping cars is always great, just don’t forget that the transportation and logistics costs are always going to be higher then normal scrap like aluminum cans, computer towers, or copper and that’s because, well, cars are just bigger!
+Scrapping cars is always great, but don’t forget that the transportation and logistics costs are always going to be higher than for normal scrap like aluminum cans, computer towers, or copper, and that’s because, well, cars are just bigger!